Rating FAQs

 1. Inclusion tends to stabilise population average ratings

-2. Extreme results occasionally happen; inclusion recognises that such an event might be an outlier.
+2. Extreme results occasionally happen; inclusion recognises that such an event might be an outlier

 3. The method ensures all results can be rated